This exhibition has now finished.

-To mark the 500th anniversary of Leonardo da Vinci’s death, we are displaying twelve of his finest drawings as part of #Leonardo500 – a national celebration of one of history’s greatest geniuses.
+To mark the 500th anniversary of Leonardo da Vinci’s death, we are displaying twelve of his finest drawings as part of #Leonardo500.

 The drawings are from the Royal Collection which contains the world’s finest collection of Leonardo’s works.

-This exhibition is one of twelve simultaneous shows across the UK.
+#Leonardo500 is a national celebration and this exhibition is one of 12 simultaneous shows across the UK.
 Exhibitions are also taking place in Belfast, Birmingham, Cardiff, Derby, Glasgow, Leeds, Liverpool, Manchester, Sheffield, Southampton and Sunderland.
-These exhibitions will be followed by major displays at The Queen’s Galleries in Buckingham Palace and the Palace of Holyroodhouse in Edinburgh.
+These shows will be followed by major displays at The Queen’s Galleries in Buckingham Palace and the Palace of Holyroodhouse in Edinburgh.